h8130084/bookReview/README.md

 The site has forms to allow users to Create, Edit and Delete book reviews.

-pre populated with data-----

-buy book from amazon
+The site has a feature to link to a website to buy a book, which is hidden if ther is no link.

 The site has a comments feature that allowes users to write a comment about the review and then displays it on the relevant review page.
 There is also a button for upvotes so users can quickly glance at how popular the review has been.

-The footer provides a brief description around the purpose of the website and give a link as a potential idea for future partners. ---- social media links
+The footer provides a brief description around the purpose of the website and give a link as a potential idea for future partners with social media links.

 # Technologies used